vuolter/hono-compress/README.md

 Defaults to `false`.

-Forces content compression even if the request accept-encoding or the response content-type cannot be determined.
+Forces content compression even if the request accept-encoding and the response content-type cannot be determined.

 Use with caution.